This year, the theme for the Braid Society’s swap was “Rainbow Girl”, which I first assumed was just a fun title for a rainbow color theme.

 But the description of Rainbow Girl reminded me of one of the braids in my last braiding notebook (part of that braid is visible in my header pic, the fourth braid from the left.)

 It has a squarish-shaped loop top, the shape Rainbow Girl’s head is supposed to be.
-Then there’s a long section of lengthwise light and dark stripes, interrupted by two smaller areas of a mottled or starry pattern—which I now saw as a pouch and kilt.
+Then there’s a long section of lengthwise light and dark stripes, interrupted by two smaller areas of a mottled or starry pattern, which I now saw as a pouch and kilt.
 At the bottom of the braid there was a warp-finish of five long, narrow 3-loop mini-braids—the 5 feathers!
-The braid even had 7 different colors, which, according to the Swap information, is the mythical (though incorrect) number of colors in a rainbow.
+The braid even had 7 different colors, which, according to the Swap information, is the mythical—though incorrect—number of colors in a rainbow. (a European interpretation, not Navajo)

-I did a little on-line research and found out that Navajo sand paintings are an important part of healing ceremonies, and are supposed to be destroyed after the ceremony.
-But they have been incorporated into textile and painted images now as well (often with one element omitted, to comply with the taboo against keeping a sandpainting intact).
+I did a little on-line research and found out that Navajo sand paintings were and are an important part of healing ceremonies, and aren’t supposed to be kept intact—they are always destroyed after the ceremony, and not allowed to be photographed.
+However, there are a few old photographic records from early in the previous century.
+In the last generation or so, a few Navajo weavers and painters have incorporated sand painting representations into textile and painted images—often with one element omitted, to comply with the taboo against keeping a sandpainting intact.
+Apparently, a square-shaped head usually indicates a female Yei (a Yei or Yeii is a holy/supernatural being), and a round head a male Yei.

 In the images I found online, the Rainbow Guardian even looks a little bit like a braid!